afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 3. **Ad Hoc Hypotheses and Theory Evaluation**

    * **Ad hoc hypotheses**: when adding parameters or clauses only to save a theory from disconfirmation crosses the line. ([Stanford Encyclopedia of Philosophy][4])
-   * Connect to **overfitting**, p-hacking, and “garden-of-forking-paths” from your Data Literacy and Bias courses.
+   * Connect to **overfitting**, p-hacking, and “garden-of-forking-paths” from the Data Literacy and Bias courses.
    * “Theory evaluation” as weighing data, theoretical virtues, and research program health.

 4. **Historical Perspectives on Theory**